atecarlos/protractor-http-mock/README.md

 		]);

 It is also possible to clear the list of requests with the `clearRequests()` method.

+### Runtime mocks
+If there is a need to add or remove mocks during test execution, please use the `add()` and `remove()` functions:

+	mock.add([{
+		request: {
+			path: '/users',
+			method: 'GET',
+			params: {
+				name: 'Charlie'
+			}
+		},
+		response: {
+			data: {
+				name: 'Override'
+			}
+		}
+	}]);

+	...

+	mock.remove([{
+		request: {
+			path: '/users',
+			method: 'GET',
+			params: {
+				name: 'Charlie'
+			}
+		},
+		response: {
+			data: {
+				name: 'Override'
+			}
+		}
+	}]);

+These will dynamically modify your current set of mocks, and any new request that happens after that will work with the updated set of mocks.
+Please note that these functions only work by adding or removing mocks using inline objects.
+As of now, it is not possible to add or remove mocks using mock files.

 ### Examples
 Included in the code base is an extensive list examples on how to use all the features of this plugin.
 Please take a look if you have any questions.